rhayes777/PyAutoFit/docs/general/installation.rst

 .. code-block:: bash

-   cd /path/where/you/want/autofit_workspace
+   cd /example/path/autofit_workspace
    git clone https://github.com/Jammy2211/autofit_workspace --depth 1
-   export WORKSPACE=/path/to/autofit_workspace/
+   export WORKSPACE=/example/path/autofit_workspace/

-Set PYTHONPATH to include the autofit_workspace directory:
+Set PYTHONPATH to include the directory containing the autofit_workspace folder:

 .. code-block:: bash

-    export PYTHONPATH=/path/to/autofit_workspace
+    export PYTHONPATH=/example/path

+NOTE: As shown above, the PYTHONPATH points to the directory containing the 'autofit_workspace' folder but does not contain the 'autofit_workspace' in the path itself.

 Matplotlib uses the default backend on your computer, as set in the config file: